Impetigo is a common skin infection.

 The goal of treatment is to get rid of the infection and relieve your symptoms.

-Your health care provider will prescribe an antibacterial cream.
+Your provider will prescribe an antibacterial cream.
 You may need to take antibiotics by mouth if the infection is severe.

 The sores of impetigo heal slowly.
 Scars are rare.
 The cure rate is very high, but the problem often comes back in young children.